Agronomy Graduate Studies

 Scientists in the Department of Plant and Soil Sciences conduct numerous research projects to improve production of food and fiber crops while decreasing inputs and environmental impacts.
 Graduate research assistantships may be available, dependent on funding.
 Contact one of our scientists to determine if assistantships are available.

-Dr. W. L. Kingery - Environmental Soil Management
+Dr. Brian Pieralisi - Environmental Soil Management

-Dr. Erick Larson - Forage Pasture Crops
+Dr. Erick Larson - Irrigation

 Quick Links: